islomar/payments-api/README.md

 * **Heroku**:
     * The GitHub repository is connected to Heroku, as well to TravisCI (for CI).
     * Each time a push is done to the GitHub repository, it builds the application and executes all the tests (at TravisCI).
 If the tests execution is successful, then the deployment to Heroku is done... et voilà!!! :-)

+## Logging
-* **Papertrail** addon of Heroku to monitor logs.
-You can configure alerts to be sent to an email, for example, in case an ERROR happens.
+* **Papertrail** addon of Heroku to read, search and monitor logs.
+* Currently, an alert is configured to send to islomar@gmail.com an email in case an ERROR happens.

 ## Basic Monitoring Services